 Once the Central Pacific Railroad connected Reno with a transcontinental rail system, the town began its growth at a fairly rapid pace, especially when the state legalized open gambling in 1931.
 Casinos sprouted up, and the resulting crowds coming for both gambling and divorce created a certain aura around Reno.

-But modern day Reno, NV, has changed the color of that aura quite significantly.
+But modern-day Reno, NV, has changed the color of that aura quite significantly.
 Sure, it’s still a fantastic city to get your gamble on (and there are casinos that define the word plush), but there is much beyond the dice and levers.
 With the Truckee River running through the center of town as well as the Pyramid and Washoe lakes, the summer heat is easily abated with water sports of all kinds.
 Winter means snow sports, mostly in the nearby Tahoe area.
 But did you know that Reno, despite sitting in a high desert at the foot of the Sierra Nevada, averages 21.5 inches of snow annually?
 Hiking and biking in the range around Reno are also big draws.

 There’s a theme as to how many of the cities and towns around here got their start: silver and gold strikes.
 But while these precious minerals brought wealth to the Sierra Basin area, they also brought attention to the other natural resources that were valuable for non-monetary reasons – a majestic lake, abundant forests and stately mountains.
 The Lake Tahoe area, which is also called simply Tahoe by many, is undisputedly among the world’s most beautiful places.
-The lake itself in a wonder: crystal clear, the second-deepest in the country (it’s about 300 feet less deep than Crater Lake in Oregon, which reaches a depth of 1,945 feet), 2 million years old, surrounded by mountains on all sides and the next in line for size after the five Great Lakes.
+The lake itself is a wonder: crystal clear, the second-deepest in the country (it’s about 300 feet less deep than Crater Lake in Oregon, which reaches a depth of 1,945 feet), 2 million years old, surrounded by mountains on all sides and the next in line for size after the five Great Lakes.
 The stunning views afforded from any vantage point around the lake helped create the drive to populate the area, which started in earnest in the 1860s when Tahoe City, CA, was founded as a resort community for nearby Virginia City.
-Since then five other communities have staked their territory: South Lake Tahoe, Truckee, Squaw Valley, Kings Beach and Incline Village.
+Since then five other communities have staked their territory: South Lake Tahoe, Truckee, Palisades Tahoe, Kings Beach and Incline Village.
 But, let us not forget that the Washoe people had called this basin home for 6,000 years before settlers discovered it.

 Throughout the first half of the 20th century, development was encouraged by the legalization of gambling in Nevada in 1931 (part of Lake Tahoe inhabits Nevada and part is in California) and improvements to the transportation options into the Tahoe area.
-But the world focus brought when Squaw Valley was chosen as the site for the 1960 Winter Olympics is what really started the development ball rolling.
+But the world focus brought when Squaw Valley (now called Palisades Tahoe) was chosen as the site for the 1960 Winter Olympics is what really started the development ball rolling.
 But local governments have wisely responded to the extent of that development, realizing that they must protect the environment that makes Tahoe so appealing in the first place.

 Today, each town around Lake Tahoe has its own personality.
 South Lake Tahoe, the only place you could call a city, is famous for the nearby Nevada gambling casinos that, historically, have showcased big names in entertainment (they still do).
 Truckee is a mixture of Wild West and modern cool.
 Tahoe City remains a beautiful – and extremely welcoming – tourist destination.
 Squaw is still the king when it comes to snow sports, with its ski season sometimes stretching into July!
 Kings Beach has that true beach vibe since access to the shoreline is easy and lots of the things to do there center on the lake.
 Incline Village is a town intent on recreation, with tennis, golf, a huge rec center, beaches, skate parks, spas, casinos, biking and hiking trails holding space beside stellar skiing and other snow sports.